arahlin/git-notifier/README.rst

         track any modification applied. ``<branches>`` is a list of comma-separated names of heads to treat this way.

+    ``--digest``
+        Combine all commits into a single email per branch, rather than sending one email per commit.

     ``--branches <branches>``
         Lists branches to include/exclude in reporting.
 By default, all branches are included.
 If this option is specified, only